Question-Answer Sentence Graph for Joint Modeling Answer Selection: Training and Inference

-After the graph has been constructed, as described in Section~\ref{GQAG}, it is passed through a GNN network.
-We utilize two layers of the graph convolutional network with input and output embedding dimension sizes being the feature size, or 1.
+After the graph is constructed, described in Section~\ref{graph-construction}, it is passed to a GNN.
+We utilize $L=2$ layers of GCN such that initial node features are TANDA's relevance scores, representing TANDA's prediction score of how well candidate $c$ answers query $q$.
+After node features are updated by the GCN, the answer candidates are reranked by the learned relevance scores.
+Parameters of the GCN model, which include weight matrix $\mathbf{W}_{l}$, are optimized using BCE loss, described in Section~\ref{background-gnns}, such that for every query-candidate node $i$, the learned relevance score $\hat{y_{i}}$ is computed per $c$ and ranked.
 Further, learning rate and dropout rate are fine-tuned to the dataset.
-Our model's task is node classification, since each node is a query-answer to be classified with a positive or negative label to indicate that a candidate answers the query.
-We therefore use the binary-cross entropy (BCE) loss for training the model, defined as follows, where only the nodes from the training set are optimized: where $y_{i}$ is the binary ground truth label for each query-answer, and $\hat{y_{i}}$ is the model's predicted probability score of the positive label.
+Our model's task is node classification, since each node is a query-answer to be classified with positive label (the candidate correctly answers the question) or negative label (the candidate incorrectly answers the question).